browserengineering/book/book/embeds.md

         self.tab.set_needs_render()
 ```

-Advancing a tab will use the focused frame (and move the rest of the business
+Advancing a tab will use the focused frame (and you should move the rest of the
-logic for `advance_tab` to `Frame`:
+business logic for `advance_tab` to `Frame`):

 ``` {.python}
 class Tab: